 The national production of hydrocarbons is low.
 All the oil products are imported since the shutdown of the sole refinery of the country in 2015 (200 000 bbl/d).
 Oil product imports have increased rapidly since 2015 (+6%/year), to over 13 Mt in 2019.

 Oil product consumption increased rapidly between 2000 and 2012 (+5.7%/year, on average), reaching a peak of 12 Mt, and has remained roughly stable since then (12.5 Mt in 2019).

 The transport sector consumes 47% of oil products, followed by industry (25%) and the residential-tertiary sector (27%).
 The share of oil used in the power sector dropped by 10 points since 2010, due to the shift towards coal.

 Natural Gas Consumption

-Gas consumption slightly declined between 2017 and 2019, when it reached 1.1 bcm, due to the increased competition of coal in the power sector.
-It increased significantly between 2005 and 2012, after the commissioning of the Tahaddart and Tarfaya power plants but it remained roughly stable until 2017.
+Gas consumption declined slightly between 2017 and 2019, when it reached 1.1 bcm, due to the increased competition of coal in the power sector.
+It increased significantly between 2005 and 2012, after the commissioning of the Tahaddart and Tarfaya power plants, but remained roughly stable until 2017.

 The power sector accounted for 92% of gas consumption in the country in 2019, the rest being consumed by the industrial sector (8%).